AxelElaldi/e3so3_conv/README.md

 pip install torchio # We use torchio to work on the proposed MNIST dataset
 ```

 We use [WandB](https://docs.wandb.ai/quickstart) to record model training.
-This is optional.
+This is optional and disabled by default.

 ## 2. E3xSO3 convolution example
 ```python: